MoKITUL-FH-Erfurt/mokitul-core-plugin/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Trademarks and Disclaimer

-This project is not affiliated with Moodle.
-Moodle is a registered trademark.
-Our project merely develops and provides plugins for use within Moodle.